keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

 ### Definition of Stage

 A stage is declared by its name.
-This name will be used for the branch in the Git repository and Kubernetes namespace to which services at this stage will be deployed to.
+This name is used for the branch in the Git repository and Kubernetes namespace to which services at this stage will be deployed.

 **Example of a shipyard with three stages:**